daveshap/MARAGI/README.md

 With microservices, each component of the larger whole is a small, "fine-grained" application.
 There are many advantages to this design paradigm:

-- Microservices are easy to design and understand, meaning that each microservice is easy to develop and maintain
+- Easy to design and understand
-- Microservices have clearly defined boundaries and purposes, allowing for easy documentation and communication
+- Clearly defined boundaries and purposes
-- Microservices can focus on specific domains of knowledge or expertise, allowing developers to specialize without having to understand the entire system
+- Highly specialized, focused on specific domains
-- Microservices are highly portable, and can be packaged into virtual containers, rapidly deployed, and easily moved around
+- Flexible and portable, easy to deploy and modify

 Microservices Architectures are ideally suited to large, complex systems.
 As robotics and artificial intelligence systems become more complex, MARAGI aims to democratize access to these technologies.